-Expenditure \$422,019
+Expenditure \$422,018

 Revenue \$0

-General Fund Impact \$422,019
+General Fund Impact \$422,018

 FTE Positions 4.00

 - a.
-Description This Community Safety initiative funds 4.00 FTEs including total salary & benefits of \$342,903.
-The four positions include a Public Safety Manager (\$102,444), a Senior Executive Assistant (\$85,395), an Administrative Specialist (\$69,669), and a Communications Analyst (\$85,395).
+Description This Community Safety initiative funds 4.00 FTEs including total salary & benefits of \$342,902.
+The four positions include a Public Safety Manager (\$102,444), a Senior Executive Assistant (\$85,395), an Administrative Specialist (\$69,669), and a Communications Analyst (\$85,394).
 Additional program operating costs total \$79,116 for technology and professional services.
-The Community Safety Initiative was presented on December 6, 2022 and will provide PWC residents a proactive focus on prevention, intervention, diversion, and other evidence informed strategies driven by data.
+The Community Safety Initiative was presented on December 6, 2022, and will provide PWC residents a proactive focus on prevention, intervention, diversion, and other evidence informed strategies driven by data.
 Community engagement and data will be used to determine priorities and community action plans.
 The implementation steps include building community collaboration by creating an advisory committee comprised of representatives from governmental agencies and members of the community, engaging residents and stakeholders, compiling data, and based on the results of the data assessment, determining strategic priorities customized to focus on community needs.
 Following implementation of a safety plan, performance measures will be identified, tracked, and evaluated.
 These results will be used to develop a continuous quality improvement plan, ensuring input is incorporated into strategy and approaches are holistic. - b.
 Service Level Impacts Enhanced community safety.
+Performance measures and metric will be developed and reported in the future to measure the impacts of this effort.